NM4TT/Restful-CRUD-App/README.md

 ![Alt Text](image/use_cases.png)

 ### Business Rules
-- Critical operations such as delete or user management only can be performed by admin users.
+- Critical operations such as delete or user management only can be performed by super users.
 - User usernames must be unique.
 - User must have identification, name, username and password.
 - Users are created with Regular role as default.
+- User creation in business-layer level also includes creation in database-layer.
 ## Suggested Software Architecture
 Simple whole-system Diagram:
 ![Alt Text](image/suggested_architecture_simple_diagram.png)